ipfs/ipfs-blog/src/_blog/state-of-ipfs-in-js.md

 At this point, we have a solid peer-to-peer library in js-libp2p that can be built upon, and many lessons learned for how to better progress with Javascript/Typescript in a world of [multiple IPFS implementations](https://docs.ipfs.tech/basics/ipfs-implementations/).

-## 💡 The future of IPFS-in-JS in 2022 and 2023
+## 💡 The Future of IPFS-in-JS in 2022 and 2023

 With all the background of IPFS-in-JS over the past covered, this section will transition into our practical plans for 2022 and 2023.

-### Go and JS development are decoupling
+### Go and JS Development are Decoupling

 We never had full compatibility between Kubo and js-ipfs, we don’t think we can, and we don’t think it’s worth investing more down this path.
 At least for the implementations maintained by [Protocol Labs’ EngRes (Engineering & Research) group](https://pl-strflt.notion.site/PL-EngRes-Public-b5086aea86ed4f81bc7d0721c6935e1e), the Go and JS implementations will diverge and develop the APIs that are best for their respective user bases.